imNCNUwilliam/classify-rv32i/README.md

                  result = [103]
                          modified workload in TestDot specified in `unittest.py`

 For the stride dot product, it may access elements of two arrays with different indices.
 Hence, two other parameters are needed to specify the strides of arrays.
 In my implementation, I did not handle the folding cases, so the array access happens on the element out of boundary will cause the error!
-Besides, we add one another parameter to specify the access times.
+Besides, we add one another parameter to specify the access count.

         Example: array0 = [1, 2, 3, 4, 5, 6, 7, 8, 9]
                  array1 = [1, 2, 3, 4, 5, 6, 7, 8, 9]